jon-harper/OmniBox/docs/bom.md

 ### Sharp Point Wood Screws

-To substitute #6 x 3/4" with Metric screws, use M3 x 16mm or M3 x 20mm.
+To substitute #6 x 3/4" with Metric machine screws, use M3 x 16mm or M3 x 20mm.
 Equivalent length machine screws can be used if sharp point screws are unavailable.

 Sharp point screws are only used in Stock builds.